ReporterAlvarez/J296-Final-Project/README.md

 <br><br>
 The center also found that while police searched Black drivers at higher rates, stops with a vehicle search did not yield higher rates of arrests compared to other racial groups.
 The racial divide in search and arrest rates was one of several findings the center described as “opportunities for improvement.”
 <br><br>
-“I’m kind of frustrated, I feel like we’re sort of maing little process,” said Councilmember Kate Harrison.
+“I’m kind of frustrated, I feel like we’re making little progress,” said Councilmember Kate Harrison.
 <br><br>
 Harrison was part of a coalition of city leaders that led the police reform effort in 2021.
 While she’s still supportive of the policy, she acknowledged that it doesn’t solve the greater issue of racism among the residents making calls for service into local police.
 <br><br>
 “You have to deal with racism itself that comes from the public and all of us,” Harrison said.
 “How do you deal with that?
 I don’t know.”
 <br><br>

 Representatives from the Berkeley Police Department did not respond to requests for comment.

 # Data Diary